Star Line Books

 Ray Zimmerman has spent a lifetime observing, photographing and writing about the natural world.
 His nonfiction and Poetry have appeared in The Hellbender Press (Knoxville), 2nd and Church (Nashville), Photo Traveler (Los Angeles), Legacy: The Journal of Interpretation (Fort Collins), The Avocet (Fountain Hills, AZ), and The Southern Poetry Anthology (Texas Review Press).
 He lives in Chattanooga, Tennessee where he works in tourism and spends as much time writing and reading as possible.

 I pondered the motivation for my writing.
 Annie Dillard said that a writer must ask what they alone can love.
 In the book Bird by Bird, Anne Lamott spoke about self-compassion as a gateway to compassion for others.
-This opens channels to observation of the world and its events.
+This opens channels for observation of the world and its events.
 It triggers the writing process and keeps the writer moving forward.

 I asked myself, “What is your passion?
 What do you love?”
 In my mind, the soundtrack played George Thorogood singing his classic hit with a similar title.

-Always the fan of Blue Highways, I took Highway 41 from Chattanooga to Haletown, a town on the Tennessee River near Nickajack Dam.
+Always a fan of Blue Highways, I took Highway 41 from Chattanooga to Haletown, a town on the Tennessee River near Nickajack Dam.
 I contemplated stopping on my way back to watch the bats come out of Nickajack Cave.
 The cave is home to a large colony of Gray Bats, and I have seen them exit at sunset.
 Each bat will eat its weight in mosquitoes and other insects each night they emerge.

-She prepares to lay her eggs
+She prepares to lay her eggs.

-Gone in swoop of wings
+Gone in the swoop of wings

-Wings come forth from earth
+Wings come forth from the earth.